LiamJCates/Programming-Notes/C++/Syntax/Statements/comments.md

   single-line comments
   multiple-line comments

-Single-line comments begin with // and can be placed anywhere in the line:
+Single-line comments begin with // and can be placed anywhere in a line:

   //single line